 Poorly Screened Drivers Cause Truck Accidents

 Some accidents caused by large trucks are because the driver was poorly screened and either undertrained or had a background that should have prevented him or her from being hired.
-Truck crash attorneys at Isaacs & Isaacs understand the many causes of negligence that contribute to a truck accident.
-Our track record of winning 99 percent of negligence cases in Kentucky, Indiana and Ohio shows our dedication to winning compensation for our clients.
+The experienced truck accident legal team at Isaacs & Isaacs understand the many causes of negligence that contribute to a truck accident.
+Our track record of winning 99 percent of negligence cases in across the country shows our dedication to winning compensation for our clients.

 - Evidence in an accident can be lost over time

 - Witnesses can have problems remembering details or move away

 - Who Has the Responsibility for Screening Truck Drivers?